RyuuXS/Reforestation/README.md

-## What do you get when you cross a bee and a sheep?
-A bah-humbug.
+## Me and my mates are in a band called Duvet.
+We're a cover band.